haso2007/augment-trial-reset/README.md

 - Each reset requires a new account
 - Resets the device trial counter to zero
 - Must be run with editor closed
-- Automatically generates a new email for each reset

 ## 🔒 Security Features